“What if I fall? Oh but my darling, what if you fly?” – Erin Hansen

 “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do – don’t settle” – Steve Jobs.
-If you have 15 minutes spare, I heartily recommend you watch his commencement speech from Stanford University in 2005.
+If you have 15 minutes spare, his commencement speech from Stanford University in 2005 is an interesting watch.

 If we can support with coaching conversations and career development resources for you or your teams to explore questions like these, do drop us a line – we’d love to help.